5 Things to Know Before Hunting Fallow in Italy

 By Joe Wildman, Ridgewalker Expeditions

-Don’t underestimate them.
-Mature fallow bucks are ghost-like in the oaks — quick to vanish, sharp-eyed, and quiet as shadows.
+Don’t underestimate these deer.
+It isn't always easy.
+These deer see a lot of human activity, so they can seem relaxed about us, but they are also very savvy to how to avoid and escape.
 Shots are often under pressure, through tight cover, and you’ll need to be confident off sticks or from kneeling positions.
-Bring patience, practise your shoot before you arrive because the one you want might not show himself twice.
+Bring patience, practise your shooting before you arrive because the one you want might not show himself twice.

-Italy isn’t overrun with outfitters offering high-quality fallow hunts.
-Access is limited, and the best estates fill years in advance.
-Hunters who understand this book as soon as spots open, knowing that the combination of game quality, culture, and tradition is unlike anywhere else in the world.
+Access is limited, and the best spots fill years in advance.
+Hunters who understand this book as soon as spots open, knowing that the combination of game quality, culture, and tradition and the experience is unlike anywhere else in the world.

 👉 Bookings for Ridgewalker’s 2026 Fallow Hunts in Tuscany open on November 15.